mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 **Anti-vehicle**

 AV rockets/missiles contain a shaped-charge warhead designed to burn or punch its way through a vehicle or barrier.
 Though the impact causes a blast, it is limited compared to that of a High-Explosive projectile.
-Advantage Attack Rolls against vehicles.
+ADVANTAGE Attack Rolls against vehicles.

 **Fragmentation**